 Similarly, it is not fully understood at this time if there are implications of having too little oxytocin in the body.

-Lack of oxytocin in a nursing mother would prevent the milk ejection reflex and prevent lactation.
+Lack of oxytocin in a nursing mother would prevent the milk ejection reflex and avoid lactation.

-Low levels of oxytocin have been linked to autism and autism spectrum disorders (eg, Asperger’s syndrome); a key element of these disorders is poor social functioning.
+Low oxytocin levels have been linked to autism and autism spectrum disorders (e.g., Asperger’s syndrome); a vital element of these disorders is poor social functioning.

 Some scientists believe that oxytocin could be used to treat these disorders.

-Additionally, low oxytocin has been linked to depressive symptoms and has been proposed as a treatment for depressive disorders.
+Additionally, low oxytocin has been linked to depressive symptoms and proposed as a treatment for depressive disorders.

-However, there is currently not enough evidence to support its use for any of these conditions.
+However, there is currently not enough evidence to support its use for these conditions.

 The love hormone

-In 2012, researchers reported that people in the early stages of romantic bonding had higher levels of oxytocin, compared to unconnected single people.
-These levels persisted for at least 6 months.
+In 2012, researchers reported that people in the early stages of romantic bonding had higher levels of oxytocin compared to unconnected single people.
+These levels persisted for at least six months.

 Sexual activity has been found to stimulate the release of oxytocin, and it appears to play a role in erection and orgasm.

-The reason for this is not fully understood, but, in women, it is possible that increased uterine motility can help sperm reach their destination.
+This is not fully understood, but in women, it is possible that increased uterine motility can help sperm reach their destination.

 Some have proposed a correlation between oxytocin concentration and orgasm intensity.

-When oxytocin enters the bloodstream, it affects the uterus and lactation, but when it is released in certain parts of the brain, it can affect emotional, cognitive, and social behaviors.
+When oxytocin enters the bloodstream, it affects the uterus and lactation, but it can affect emotional, cognitive, and social behaviors when released in certain parts of the brain.

 A review of the research on oxytocin indicates that the hormone’s impact on “pro-social behaviors” and emotional responses contributes to relaxation, confidence, and psychological stability.